Camp Abilities Ireland

 At Camp, you will get the chance to try out lots of different sports and activities, make new friends, and have fun!

-Cara in association with the NCBI and IT Tralee will host the 10th Camp Abilities Ireland.
-It is scheduled to take place from Monday 15th April – Friday 19th April 2019 and will take place at Cappanalea Outdoor Education Centre in County Kerry.
+NCBI in association with Cara, Cappanalea Outdoor Education Centre and IT Tralee will host the 11th Camp Abilities Ireland.
+It is scheduled to take place from 6th April – 10th April 2020 and will take place at Cappanalea Outdoor Education Centre in County Kerry.
 (See link to map here)

 What is Camp Abilities?